Home > Tool Steel Catalog > M2 Tool Steel

 4. Heat Treatment

 M2 steel can only achieve the required performance through proper heat treatment.
-The main objective of heat treatment is to transform M2 steel from a softened annealed state (mainly composed of ferrite and alloy carbides) into a hardened and tempered martensitic structure, in which carbides are distributed in the optimal position to meet the necessary cutting performance requirements.
+The primary objective of M2 tool steel heat treatment is to transform M2 steel from a softened, annealed state (mainly composed of ferrite and alloy carbides) into a hardened and tempered martensitic structure, in which carbides are distributed in an optimal position to meet the necessary cutting performance requirements.

 The typical heat treatment sequence for M2 tool steel involves the following stages: